 At character creation, Faith is typically set to zero, though based on your characters back story a GM may decide to award you additional Faith to start with.
 Regardless, Faith is not particularly difficult to gain, as every Faith class has several Tier 0 powers designed to generate a small amount of faith.
 Faith is NOT reset after combat and typically is NOT consumed by using powers (some exceptions may apply).

-Like any stat, under normal circumstances, Faith can not exceed 20.
+Like any stat, under normal circumstances, Faith can never exceed 20.
 In rare cases, a GM may also use a Faith classes Faith stat as a Stat Test or Stat Roll-off.

 Using Faith Powers